megbeckim/PhotosWebSite/README.md

 *UX improvements*

-* style map better: better colors, better legend, better hover-overs, better responsiveness, zooming in for caribbean
+* style map better: better colors, better legend, better hover-overs, better responsiveness, zooming in for caribbean, antartica
-* full-screen from places other than home page?
+* full-screen from places other than home page
 * album icon is ambiguous: perhaps a consistent back-button would be better
 * don't show photos loading on album
 * don't show main photo loading
 * don't show photos loading on album catalog
-* hiding prev/next on touch devices (e.g., phones)
+* hide and disable prev/next on touch devices (e.g., phones)
 * see how it looks with always square thumbnails (tricky on last line!)

 *Icebox*

-* send message to web master
+* send message to webmaster
 * show map of dive destinations
 * go to next/prev album from within album